Our Programs

 Moshavah Midwest (A Tiyul Unlike Any Other)

-After a week of preparation including basic first aid training, text study about trip and travel, outdoor survival skill practice, and gear orientation, campers will embark on a trip where they canoe through Southwestern Wisconsin to the Mississippi River, bike on a system of 4 converted railroad trails spanning from the Mississippi River at the Minnesota border to the familiar Devil’s Lake State Park, and spend the last week backcountry camping in Northern Wisconsin.
+After orientation and preparation at OSRUI, campers will embark on a trip where they canoe through Southwestern Wisconsin to the Mississippi River, bike on a system of 4 converted railroad trails spanning from the Mississippi River at the Minnesota border, and spend Shabbat at the familiar Devil’s Lake State Park.
 Services and Jewish learning are a part of each day.
 Shabbat, the highlight of the week, will be a well-deserved day of rest and community.
 This remarkable tiyul will be a celebration of the power of the group traveling together as well as an exploration of each teen’s physical, emotional, and spiritual self.
 Moshavah Midwest will be led by experienced adventurers and veteran OSRUI staff, along with other specially trained staff.
 Each night will be spent camping out in tents at campgrounds along the way.
-Canoes, bicycles, and hiking packs will be provided by OSRUI, as will tents and cooking gear.
+Canoes and bicycles will be provided by OSRUI, as will tents and cooking gear.
 Personal gear will be the responsibility of each participant.
 The Moshavah Midwest packing list will be available in the Spring.

 avodah (internships, work, and study)